junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The laptop search bar has a new frequent search words: "giant monster".
 It turns out people online tend to report even more witnesses of something huge and monstrous than that of holy or hellish.

 Dean picks the roads no one walks or drives, the roads in between trees and deep in the mountains.
-The mountains where legends say giant monsters and pre-history creature lives.
+The mountains where legends say giant monsters and pre-history creatures live.

 He runs into a lone vampire making a living hunting bears, and a fairy living in the woods with a goat mask.
-But not another "yeti" or "bigfoot", certainly no mention at all of any creature with trench coat-colored skin.
+But not another "yeti" or "bigfoot", certainly no mention at all of any creature with trenchcoat-colored skin.

 The snow starts melting by the road of the Midwest and Lake area.
 It's been months since Rocky Mountain, even longer since Purgatory.
 Leviathans fade into memory of a previous life, demons and Apocalypses are like stories that other people tell.